 Every Sephora has three worlds: fragrance, skincare, and color cosmetics.
 “At Sephora, we want every client to have the best experience possible, so our cast members are hired, trained, and certified to be experts in a specific world, like fragrance, color, or skincare,” Razzano says.
 “For the most part, cast members are stationed in their world.
 If you’re looking for a fragrance, it’s best to ask someone standing in the fragrance section for advice.”

-Last year, Sephora launched its Flash program.
-Flash shoppers in the continental U.S. get unlimited free two-day shipping with no minimum purchase requirements for the low price of $10 per year.
-Members can also choose overnight shipping for $5.95.
-If you’re a VIB Rouge member (meaning you spend over $1000 at Sephora a year), the subscription service is free for you.
+A few years back, Sephora launched its Flash program.
+Flash shoppers in the continental U.S. get unlimited free two-day shipping with no minimum purchase requirements for the low price of $15 per year—and it's free if you're Rouge.
+Members can also choose overnight shipping for $6.
+Need something sooner than that?
+Postmates offers Sephora delivery straight to your door in many major cities.

 "I have definitely used this service for a beauty emergency or two," says Solares, who adds she also loves, "Sephora’s Live Beauty Help service, which connects shoppers online to Sephora Beauty Advisors for real-time product recommendations and shopping advice.
 No matter where or how you want to shop, Sephora has solutions to make the experience more convenient than ever."

 It offers even high-tech makeup and beauty products